George Costanza: Susan

 George becomes engaged to Susan Ross, an executive at NBC who approved his and Jerry's show-within-a-show sitcom pilot.
 George and Susan date, during which time commitment-phobic George is constantly trying to find ways to end their relationship without actually having to initiate the breakup with her.
-In "The Engagement", he proposes to her after he and Jerry make a pact to move forward with their lives, despite his not having dated her for years.
-When Jerry breaks up with his girlfriend almost immediately thereafter for eating "her peas one at a time" and declares the deal over, George tries repeatedly to weasel out of his engagement.
+In "The Engagement", he proposes to her, despite him not having dated her for years.
+George tries repeatedly to weasel out of his engagement.
 In "The Invitations", she dies from licking the toxic glue in their wedding invitations.
 When notified of her death at the hospital, George displays a combination of shock, apathy, and relief.
 A few moments after being notified of Susan's death, he says to Jerry, Kramer, and Elaine, "Well, let's go get some coffee."
 Susan's parents appoint him to the board of directors of the Susan Ross Foundation.

 George is very bad at meeting women and even worse at maintaining his romantic relationships and, as a result, his relationships usually end badly.